|Alma Mater:||New Hampshire '11|

-Jeffrey Aucoin is in his first season as an assistant coach for the Harvard men’s and women’s volleyball teams, filling a newly created position that will serve both programs.
+Jeffrey Aucoin has completed his first season as an assistant coach for the Harvard men’s and women’s volleyball teams, filling a newly created position that will serve both programs.

 With Aucoin on the sidelines, the Harvard women posted a 14-9 overall record in 2013 and went 9-5 against the Ivy League, good for second place in the conference standings.
 The Crimson's 14 total wins and nine conference victories marked the most for the program since 2004, while its 9-2 record at home was a program best.
 Four members of the Crimson were recognized with all-conference selections, including Corinne Bain who was both a unanimous pick as the Ivy League's Rookie of the Year and a unanimous selection to the first team.
 Sophomore Kathleen Wallace and freshman Grace Weghorst joined Bain on the squad, while junior Caroline Walters was named second team.